ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Retrieve a Subset of Authentication Credentials in the Group {#sec-key-retrieval}

-In case the KDC maintains the authentication credentials of group members, a node in the group can contact the KDC to request the authentication credentials, roles, and node identifiers of a specified subset of group members, by sending a CoAP FETCH request to the /ace-group/GROUPNAME/creds endpoint at the KDC, where GROUPNAME is the group name, and formatted as defined in {{pubkey-fetch}}.
+In case the KDC maintains the authentication credentials of group members, a node in the group can contact the KDC to request the authentication credentials, roles, and node identifiers of a specified subset of group members, by sending a CoAP FETCH request to the /ace-group/GROUPNAME/creds endpoint at the KDC, where the group is identified by GROUPNAME, and formatted as defined in {{pubkey-fetch}}.

 {{fig-public-key-1}} gives an overview of the exchange mentioned above, while {{fig-public-key-2}} shows an example of such an exchange.